quorum1/governance/docs/terms-of-service.md

 ## **Section 6: Privacy and Data Use**

-The Collective values your privacy and handles your data in accordance with our **Privacy Policy** \[Insert Link\].
+The Collective values your privacy and handles your data in accordance with our [Privacy Policy](./privacy-policy.md).
 By using the Services, you consent to the collection, use, and sharing of your data as described in the Privacy Policy.

 ## **Section 7: Payment and Compensation**